Skip to main content

 • A commitment to serving the nonprofit sector, whether in a professional or personal capacity

-If you are selected as a Board Fellow, you are expected to serve as a non-voting board member for one academic year, from mid-October through April.
+If you are selected as a Board Fellow, you will serve as a non-voting board member for one academic year, from October through April.

 • Attend all board meetings and serve on a board committee